 Died: May 29, 1998

-While continuing to practice pharmacy and teach at Rutgers, Dunbar achieved success as a composer, creating twenty-five original pieces, arranging several albums and publishing four volumes concerning jazz.
-He toured the U.S. and abroad, performing at such venues as Carnegie Hall and the Kennedy Center, performing and recording with the likes of Gil Evans, Billy Taylor and Sonny Rollins.
+publisher, composing twenty-five original pieces, arranging several albums and publishing four volumes concerning jazz.
+He toured the U.S. and abroad.
+The venues included Carnegie Hall and the Kennedy Center with artists Gil Evans, Billy Taylor, and Sonny Rollins, among others.